rodrigohaddad/iris-classification-ml/README.md

 python main.py
 ```

-By executing `main.py` you will be running the following steps using the Vertex AI pipelines and SDK:
+By executing `main.py` you will be running the following steps using the Vertex AI pipelines and SDK.

 From which:
 * **Train**: uses model code as Docker image or library to execute training